-Molina Chief Information Security Officer Molina Healthcare, Inc. 200 Oceangate Blvd., Suite 100 Long Beach, CA 90802
+Molina Healthcare, Inc. 200 Oceangate Blvd., Suite 100 Long Beach, CA 90802

-- 6. Upon Provider's notification to Molina of a determination of a Cybersecurity Event, Provider must promptly provide Molina any documentation required and requested by Molina to complete an investigation, or, upon written request by Molina, Provider shall complete an investigation pursuant to the following requirements: - (a) determine whether a Cybersecurity Event occurred; - (b) assess the nature and scope of the Cybersecurity Event; - (c) identify Nonpublic Information that may have been involved in the Cybersecurity Event; an - (d) perform or oversee reasonable measures to restore the security of the Information Systems compromised in the Cybersecurity Event to prevent further unauthorized acquisition, release, or use of the Nonpublic Information. - 7.
-Provider shall maintain records concerning all Cybersecurity Events for a period of at least five (5) years from the date of the Cybersecurity Event or such longer period as required by applicable laws and produce those records upon request of Molina. - 8.
-Provider must provide to Molina the in electronic form.
+- 6. Upon Provider's notification to Molina of the determination of a Cybersecurity Event, Provider must promptly provide Molina any documentation required and requested by Molina to complete an investigation or, upon written request by Molina, Provider shall complete an investigation pursuant to these requirements: - (a) Determine whether a Cybersecurity Event occurred. - (b) Assess the nature and scope of the Cybersecurity Event. - (c) Identify any Nonpublic Information that may have been involved in the Cybersecurity Event. - (d) Perform or oversee reasonable measures to restore the security of the Information Systems compromised by the Cybersecurity Event to prevent further unauthorized acquisition, release, or use of the Nonpublic Information. - 7.
+Provider shall maintain records concerning all Cybersecurity Events for a period of at least five years from the date of the Cybersecurity Event, or such longer period as required by applicable laws, and produce those records upon request of Molina. - 8.
+Provider must provide to Molina the following information regarding a Cybersecurity Event in electronic form.
 Provider shall have a continuing obligation to update and supplement the initial and subsequent notifications to Molina concerning the Cybersecurity Event.
-The information provided to Molina in the initial and subsequent notices must include as much of following information known to Provider at the time of the notification: - (a) the date of the Cybersecurity Event; - (b) a description of how the information was exposed, lost, stolen, or breached, including the specific roles and responsibilities of Provider, if any; - (c) how the Cybersecurity Event was discovered; - (d) whether any lost, stolen, or breached information has been recovered and if so, how this was done; - (e) the identity of the source of the Cybersecurity Event; - (f) whether Provider has filed a police report or has notified any regulatory, governmental or law enforcement agencies and, if so, when such notification was provided; - (g) a description of the specific types of information acquired without authorization, which means particular data elements including, for example, types of medical information, types of financial information, or types of information allowing identification of the Consumer; - (h) the period during which the Information System was compromised by the Cybersecurity Event; - (i) the number of total Consumers in the State affected by the Cybersecurity Event; - the results of any internal review identifying a lapse in either automated controls or internal procedures, or confirming that all automated controls or internal procedures were followed; - (k) a description of efforts being undertaken to remediate the situation which permitted the Cybersecurity Event to occur; - (I) a copy of Provider's privacy policy and if requested by Molina, the steps that Provider will take to notify Consumers affected by the Cybersecurity Event; and
+The information provided to Molina in the initial and subsequent notices must include as much of following information that known to Provider at the time of the notification: - (a) Date(s) of the Cybersecurity Event. - (b) A description of how the information was exposed, lost, stolen, or breached, including the specific roles and responsibilities of Provider, if any. - (c) How the Cybersecurity Event was discovered. - (d) Whether any lost, stolen, or breached information has been recovered and, if so, how this was done. - (e) The identity of the source of the Cybersecurity Event. - (f) Whether Provider has filed a police report or has notified any regulatory, governmental, or law enforcement agencies and, if so, when such notification was provided. - (g) A description of the specific types of information acquired without authorization, which means particular data elements including, for example, types of medical information, types of financial information, or types of information allowing identification of the Consumer.

-- (m) the name of a contact person who is both familiar with the Cybersecurity Event and authorized to act on behalf of Provider. - 9.
+- (h) The period during which the Information System was compromised by the Cybersecurity Event. - (i) The number of total Consumers in the state affected by the Cybersecurity Event. - (j) The results of any internal review identifying a lapse in either automated controls or internal procedures, or confirming that all automated controls or internal procedures were followed. - (k) A description of efforts being undertaken to remediate the situation that permitted the Cybersecurity Event to occur. - (I) A copy of Provider's privacy policy and, if requested by Molina, the steps that Provider will take to notify Consumers affected by the Cybersecurity Event. - (m) The name of a contact person who is both familiar with the Cybersecurity Event and authorized to act on behalf of Provider. - 9.
 Provider agrees to fully cooperate with any security risk assessments performed by Molina and/or any designated representative or vendor of Molina.
-Provider agrees to promptly provide accurate and complete information with respect to such security risk assessments
+Provider agrees to promptly provide accurate and complete information with respect to such security risk assessments.